 Already this session Smith revived two bills that, before the election, had been dismissed as nuisances.
 The Honest Act, which grew out of a strategy developed by the tobacco industry, is designed to prohibit the EPA from using public health research; the other bill, known as the EPA Science Advisory Board Reform Act, was crafted to allow industry representatives to serve on scientific boards.
 Both bills were passed by the House in March.

 And Smith just helped industry score another long-shot victory that would have been unthinkable before Trump.
 Back in 2015, after the EPA concluded the Northern Dynasty Minerals Company’s proposed 30-square-mile gold and copper mine would result in the destruction of up to 94 miles of streams and 5,350 acres of Alaskan wetlands and endanger the region’s salmon resources, one of the world’s largest, the agency limited the company’s ability to get permits for the project.
-So Northern Dynasty sought help from Smith.letter charging that the EPA had reached its decisions about the mining project before conducting its scientific study.
+So Northern Dynasty sought help from Smith.
+In October 2015, Smith fired off a letter charging that the EPA had reached its decisions about the mining project before conducting its scientific study.
 The next month he held a hearing, to which he invited the CEO of Northern Dynasty so he could make the case for the mine himself.
 And in April 2016 Smith’s committee held another hearing about the mine in which Smith argued that the EPA had colluded with local groups opposed to the project.

 At that point, financial concerns along with opposition from broad range of Alaskans, including native groups and commercial fisherman, had dimmed the chances that the company would ever plumb the Alaska wilderness for gold — so the crusade seemed like more of Smith’s trademark political theater.
 After the presidential election, however, Smith’s pet project took a different turn.
 In February, he sent another letter to the EPA about the mine, this one bearing congratulations to the recently confirmed EPA administrator, Scott Pruitt, and explaining that EPA’s intervention in the project was based on a “questionable scientific assessment.”
 Last week Pruitt reversed the EPA’s stance, clearing a path for Northern Dynasty to move forward.